jfq3/open-website/README.md

 # open-website
-This repository is used for Git and GitHub training
+This repository is used for Git and GitHub training.
+Add another line here.